 A lot of people will use 16-mesh ground black pepper because it aids in bark formation; Which I'd definitely agree with, but it just feels lacking.
 Rather, I prefer peppercorns from places like Burlap and Barrel.

-Keep in mind, there is a HUGE difference between freshly cracked peppercorns and 16-mesh black pepper.
-In my experience, you can't go heavy with freshly cracked peppercorns like you can 16 mesh.
+Keep in mind too, there is a HUGE difference between freshly cracked peppercorns and 16-mesh black pepper.

 I also know my family doesn't like super salty meat so I tend to go light with kosher salt/Lawry's.